 I know it sounds contradictory – how can bone loss indicate healthy bones?
 It has to do with how bone renews itself.

-If you already have the Save Our Bones Program, you’re familiar with this premise: that for your bones to be strong and healthy, they need to replace old bone cells with new ones.
+If you already have the Osteoporosis Reversal Program, you’re familiar with this premise: that for your bones to be strong and healthy, they need to replace old bone cells with new ones.
 This is where bone loss is vital.
 This process is called the “turnover rate” or bone remodeling, and it’s essential to the quality of your bones.